Minneapolis Community Outreach

 The Minneapolis Division holds one Citizens Academy each spring.
 The Citizens Academy program is designed to bring together a diverse group of business, religious, and community leaders to learn about the FBI’s work in Minnesota, North Dakota, and South Dakota and around the world.
 During the class sessions, FBI special agents and subject-matter experts will cover a variety of topics including international and domestic terrorism, counterintelligence and espionage, cyber crimes, violent crimes, white-collar crimes, civil rights and hate crimes, evidence response, legal matters, and a SWAT team demonstration.

-The 2015 Citizens Academy is scheduled to begin May 7, 2015.
-The six classroom sessions will be held on consecutive Thursday evenings from 5:30 p.m. to 9 p.m. in Brooklyn Center, Minnesota.
-Range Day will be from 10 a.m. to 2 p.m. on Friday, June 12, in the southern metro area.
-The graduation banquet will be the evening of June 18, 2015.
 Because of the limited number of slots for the class, the application process is competitive and applicants are asked to certify that they will attend all sessions.
 Successful applicants tend to be those who provide details on their business and/or community leadership and volunteer experience and an explanation of how they will use the information they learn.
 Participants are required to complete a background check prior to admittance.
-Due to high demand, the selection process is competitive and acceptance is not guaranteed.
-Applications are submitted electronically and are currently being accepted for the spring 2015 session.
-The application period closes January 15, 2015.
+Due to high demand, acceptance is not guaranteed.
+The online application period for the spring 2016 Citizens Academy will open in late October 2015.

 |A Citizens Academy class listens to a presentation by FBI SWAT team members dressed in ghillie suits.|